-The port city of Newcastle may be one-10th the size of Sydney, but Australia's second-oldest city punches well above its weight.
+The port city of Newcastle may be a fraction of the size of Sydney, but Australia's second-oldest city punches well above its weight.
 Superb surf beaches, historical architecture and a sun-drenched climate are only part of its charm.
-Fine dining, hip bars, quirky boutiques, a diverse arts scene and a laid-back attitude combine to make it well worth a couple of days of your time.
+Fine dining, hip bars, quirky boutiques, a diverse arts scene and a laid-back attitude combine to make 'Newy' well worth a couple of days of your time.

 Newcastle, located on traditional Awabakal and Worimi lands, had a rough trot at the end of the 20th century, with a major earthquake and the closure of its steel and shipbuilding industries.
 Its other important industry, shipping coal, has a decidedly sketchy future too, but Novocastrians always seem to get by with creative entrepreneurship and a positive attitude.